Cactus (supermarket): History

 In 2001 Paul Leesch retired from the top job and was succeeded by his son, Max Leesch.

-In 2009 the company joined Europe’s major supermarkets in launching its own fidelity card scheme.
+In 2009 the company joined Europe's major supermarkets in launching its own fidelity card scheme.

 In 2006 the company reported a turnover of €750 Million.
-The same year it was the country’s second largest free sector employer, with 3,950 on the payroll, exceeded in this respect only by Arcelor-Mittal.
+In the same year, it was the country's second largest free sector employer, with 3,950 on the payroll, exceeded in this respect only by Arcelor-Mittal.

 In 2008, a number of smaller local Cactus Shoppi were opened, first in connection with filling stations, then in the following years also on independent sites.